magicink/neat-components/README.md

 ### gridContainer()

-Returns properties of a clearfix element.
+Injects a clearfix solution into the component.

 ```javascript
 const Container = styled.div`